-Only lightly scented, with gorgeous pink-purple flowers more intended for the perennial garden than the kitchen.
-Sets a few babies but is not invasive.
+Only lightly scented, with gorgeous pink-purple flowers more suited to the perennial garden than the kitchen.
+Sets a few babies but is not invasive. $2.
+Sold out 2021.

 Kent Beauty Oregano

 Ornamental trailing form.
-Performs mid-air twirls as it creeps along.
+Performs mid-air twirls as it creeps along or cascades over banks.
 Makes a good ground cover for sun.
 Not available 2021.

 Wide spreading sun-lover.
 Very hardy as well as drought-tolerant.
 Use with meats, in soups and stews, even in perogi filling, 1 one-year old plant available.

 Variegated green and cream foliage, splashed with pink.
 Another smaller sage.
-Ready mid summer 2021
+Not available 2021.